Skip to content

 Images and pools

-Most BCDock provisioning time is spent in two places: building VM images and creating pool VMs.
-Both are amortised: one image build serves many pools; one pool serves many environments.
+Most BCDock provisioning time is spent in two places: building cached VM images and creating pool VMs.
+Both are amortised - one cached image serves many pools; one pool serves many environments.
 Knowing the model makes the timing surprises (and the cost shape) less surprising.

 Pool model